-Editor’s note: This test case is incomplete.
-The following aspects are either missing or TBD
+Editor's Note: This test case is complete for the following configurations:

-- Message contents are not complete.
+Test frequency f ≤ 40.8 GHz

-- Connection diagram is TBD.
+UE PC3

-- TT analysis is missing.
+This test case is incomplete for Test frequency f > 40.8 GHz

-- Test requirements are between brackets.
+This test case is incomplete for UE power class other than PC3.

 7.5.5.5.1 Test purpose

 The purpose of this test is to test scheduling availability restrictions when the UE is performing beam failure detection or when the UE is performing L1-RSRP measurement for candidate beam detection, when no DRX is used, and to verify the scheduling availability restriction requirements for SSB based beam failure detection and link recovery for an FR2 serving cell in TS 38.133 [6] clause 8.5.7 and 8.5.8.